 The verb form here is for the subject in plural form.
-But since uncle is singular, the system infers that the speaker is showing respect and generates @respect attribute for uncle(icl>person).
+But since uncle is singular, the system infers that the speaker is showing respect and generates the @respect attribute for uncle(icl>person).

-The HA can deal with simple, complex, compound, interrogative as well as imperative sentences.
-Currently the number of rules in HA is about 3500 and the lexicon size is around 70,000.
+The Hindi analyser can deal with simple, complex, compound, interrogative as well as imperative sentences.
+Currently the number of rules in the Hindi analyser is about 3,500 and the lexicon size is around 70,000.

-4.4 The Generator Machine
+4.4 THE GENERATOR MACHINE

-The DeConverter is a language independent generator which provides a framework for morphology generation and syntax planning synchronously.
-It generates sentences by accessing a knowledge rich L-UW dictionary and interpreting the Generation Rules.
+The DeConverter is a language-independent generator that provides a framework for morphology generation and syntax planning synchronously.
+It generates sentences by accessing a knowledge-rich L-UW dictionary and interpreting the generation rules.

 The working and the structure of the DeConverter are very similar to that of the EnConverter.
 It processes the UNL expressions on the input tape.
-It traverses the input UNL graph and generates the corresponding target language sentence.
+It traverses the input UNL graph and generates the corresponding target-language sentence.
 Thus, during the course of the generation, whenever a UNL relation is resolved between two nodes, one of the nodes is inserted into the tape.

-Like the EnConverter, the DeConverter also has two types of heads- processing heads and context heads.
-There are two processing heads- called generation windows-, and only the nodes under these take part in any generation tasks like the left or right placement of the words and the resolution of attributes into morphological strings.
-The context heads- called the condition windows- are located on either sides of the processing heads and are used for look ahead and look back.
-The machine has functions of shifting right or left by one node, adding a node to the node-list (tape of the Turing machine), deleting a node, exchange of nodes under processing heads, copying a node and changing attributes of the nodes.
-The complete description of the structure and working of the DeConverter can be found in (DeConverter 2000).
+Like the EnConverter, the DeConverter also has two types of heads: processing heads and context heads.
+There are two processing heads, called "generation windows", and only the nodes under these take part in any generation tasks like the left or right placement of the words and the resolution of attributes into morphological strings.
+The context heads, called the "condition windows", are located on either side of the processing heads and are used for look ahead and look back.
+The machine has functions of shifting right or left by one node, adding a node to the nodelist (tape of the Turing machine), deleting a node, exchange of nodes under processing heads, copying a node and changing attributes of the nodes.
+The complete description of the structure and working of the DeConverter can be found in UNU (2000a).

-4.5 Hindi Generator
+4.5 HINDI GENERATOR

-The HG attempts to generate the most natural Hindi sentence from a given set of UNL expressions.
+The Hindi generator attempts to generate the most natural Hindi sentence from a given set of UNL expressions.
 The generation process is based on the predicate-centric nature of the UNL.
 It starts from the UW of the main predicate and the entire UNL graph is traversed in stages producing the complete sentence.
 The rule base contains the syntax planning rules and the morphology rules.
-Syntax planning is in general achieved with a very high degree of accuracy using two fundamental concepts called parent-child relationships and Matrix based priority of relations (Rayner 2001).
+Syntax planning is in general achieved with a very high degree of accuracy using two fundamental concepts called "parent- child relationships" and "matrix-based priority of relations" (D'Souza et al., 2001).

-In a UNL relation $rel(UW_I, UW_2)$, the UW_I is always the parent node and UW_2 the child.
-The syntax planning task is to decide upon the right or left insertion of the of the child with respect to its parent.
-The UNL specification puts constraints on the possible types of UWs that can occur as UW_I and UW_2 of a particular relation.
+In a UNL relation $rel(UW_1, UW_2)$, the UW_1 is always the parent node and UW_2 the child.
+The syntax-planning task is to decide upon the right or left insertion of the child with respect to its parent.
+The UNL specification puts constraints on the possible types of UWs that can occur as UW_1 and UW_2 of a particular relation.
 Using this information and the relation between the two UWs, the position of the child relative to the parent is arrived at.

 Another important consideration is the traversal of the UNL graph.
 The path is decided based on the relative priority of UNL relations which is in turn decided by the priority matrix.
-An example matrix is given in Table 1.
+An example matrix is given in Table I. Such an exhaustive matrix is produced for all the 41 relations.